 - The small size of the seeds requires many plants to be harvested for food.

 - Hard shells that are not easily digestible.

 - Slow seed germination

 In the wild, those plants form small clusters that could not be attractive to foragers based on the above features.
-Two German scientists, Robert N. Spengler and Natalie Müller have proposed an explanation why those crops were eventually domesticated:
+Two German scientists, Robert N. Spengler and Natalie Müller, have proposed an explanation for why those crops were eventually domesticated:

 - Small seed crops were initially dispersed by grazing herds of large animals, from mammoth to yaks and bison.

 - In areas of active grazing, certain plant species grow in large clusters where the herds can find them.

 - As the humans destroyed the herds, they could also take over the role of seed dispersers.

 - With time, the small seed crops have lost adaptations to spreading by the animal route and adapted to human-led seed dispersal.